manthan133/GoldenCrown/README.md

 # GoldenCrown

-## The backend challenge question as mentioned in repository solved with considering
+## The backend challenge question mentioned in repository solved with considering

 * ### Code
      * #### readability